tongvtdan/apillis-mfg/MEMORY.md

 - Converted Create New Project modal dialog to a dedicated page route
 - Updated all "New Project" buttons to navigate to `/projects/new` instead of opening modal
 - Improved user experience with full-page form layout and proper browser navigation
+- Added back button for easy navigation to previous page
+- Applied consistent outline styling to all "New Project" buttons for visual consistency
 - Maintained all existing functionality while enhancing UX

 **Implementation Details:**